gpdoud/Bootcamp/assessments/Assessment-Review-SQL.md

 ```
 Display all rows and columns from a table and sort by a column in that table

-Display all columns from a table but only those rows where a column contains either A or B or C
+Display all columns from a table but only those rows where a column contains either A or B or C (Hint: IN operator)

 A valid join of two tables
 ```